tahardi/bearclave/README.md

-Trusted Execution Environments (TEEs) use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is normally afforded to your application code and data in traditional computing environments.
-For this reason, curious developers often want to explore TEE technology for securing their sensitive workloads, but find themselves overwhelmed by steep learning curves and complicated requirements.
+Trusted Execution Environments (TEEs) use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is normally afforded by traditional computing environments.
+For this reason, curious developers often want to explore TEE technology for securing sensitive workloads, but find themselves overwhelmed by steep learning curves and complicated requirements.

 The Bearclave project is a collection of code and documentation resources that aims to address those challenges.
 This includes: